2020PB/police-brutality/reports/Oregon.md

 ### Police slash journalist's tires | August 1st

-A parked car attempts to pull out and drive away.
-OFficers slash the car's tires and shatter the rear windshield.
+A parked car attempts to pull out and drive from a protest near the Penumbra Kelly building.
+Officers slash the car's tires and shatter the rear windshield.
 The woman driving the car is wearing a helmet and PRESS shirt.

 tags: abuse-of-power, journalist, property-destruction

 id: or-portland-226

-geolocation:
+geolocation: 45.5171945,-122.5538792

 **Links**